michal-szymczak-ui-developer/fluid-ui-documentation/docs/file-system.md

-<h1>Directory structure</h1>
+<h1>File system</h1>

-The directories structure is based on the Inverted Triangle CSS methodology.
+The directories structure is a variation of the [Inverted Triangle CSS methodology](https://developer.helpscout.com/seed/glossary/itcss/#:~:text=As%20the%20name%20implies%2C%20your,overrides%20should%20be%20added%20last.).

 ![Structure](http://fluid-ui.michalszymczak.com/fluid-ui-specificity.png)